You can edit your side menu content in the Appearance > Menus and set as Side Menu.

 Congratulations to my dear friends @michaelokuda & Congratulations to my dear friends @michaelokuda & @deniselokuda - Lifetime Achievement Honorees at the 2022 #adgawards !
 So glad to have been a part of a truly special evening honoring two of the most imaginative, hard-working, loyal and generous artists in the history of film and television. #adg800 @adgawards_official

-Our latest production based on @bruce.coville ‘s Our latest production based on @bruce.coville ‘s best-selling book series premieres on @netflix today!
+Our latest production based on @bruce.coville ‘s b Our latest production based on @bruce.coville ‘s best-selling book series premieres on @netflix today!

 The #galacticpatrol adventures continue in Aliens Stole My Body from @universal1440 and @laycarnagey Entertainment now streaming on NETFLIX! #aliensatemyhomework